Tams3d/T3D-GN-Presets/README.md

   - My Vision is to create *Free & Paid Resources* for the Blender Community which does complex task or require complex setups in a simplified effective way.
 Have 7 Months of Experience with Blender.
 I mainly focus on making procedural stuff with Geometry Nodes which can also be edited procedurally and which require minimum manual tweaks.

   ### 🚀 Experiences
   - I have been Investing Time into 2D and 3D learning and developing skills at mid of COVID-19 Outbreak, and explored software like Photoshop, After Effects, Premiere Pro for 2D Art Creations and Blender, Cinema 4D, and Substance Painter for 3D Artworks.
-It has been 8 months into 3D and spending Approximately 3Hrs A Day into learning through Youtube Tutorials and From the Awesome Community.
+It has been 8 months into 3D and Primarily Using **Blender** For 3D Stuffs and  spending Approximately 3Hrs Everyday into learning through Youtube Tutorials and From the Awesome Blender Community.

   ### :clinking_glasses: Socials
   - Catch up with me here: